 - Token Contract: This shows the contract address of the token.

 - Transfers: This tab shows all of the token's transfer event in chronological order.

 - Holders: This tab shows all of the token's holders in order of their respective holding quantity/percentage.

 - Info: Information relating to the token's token sale, market capitalisation, profitability and overview is located under this tab.
 The information under this tab is only available after the token creator has submitted a token update request.

 - DEX Trades: This tab shows the trades of the token on DEXs sorted in chronological order.

-- Write Contract: This tab shows the available 'Write' functions of the contract with an option to easily connect to your Web3 wallet to interact with the token contract.
+- Contract: This tab shows the smart contract source code, the available 'Read' and 'Write' functions of the contract, and an option to easily connect to your Web3 wallet to interact with the token contract.

-- Analytics: This tab shows the statistics involving the token's transfer amount, transfer count, unique receivers, unique senders and total uniques.
+- Analytics: This tab shows the statistics involving the token's transfer amount, transfer count, unique receivers, unique senders, total uniques, and historical price chart.

 - Comments: You can post public comments related to the token on this section via Disqus.
 Kindly take note that the comments are moderated to filter out spam/malicious comments.

-- Search/Filter: Use this tool to filter the transfer events by address, transaction hash or token ID.
+- Search/Filter: Use this tool to filter the transfer events by address or transaction hash.
 When you enter an address into this input field, only transfers involving the specified address will be shown.